-investment environment at hospitals and reimbursement rates.
-Yet,
+capital investment environment at hospitals and reimbursement

-has several positive catalysts to drive growth.
+several positive catalysts to drive growth.
 Accordingly, we

-upgrade the stock to Neutral.
+reiterate the stock at Neutral.

-Merge Healthcare (MRGE), based in Milwaukee, WI. develops
+Merge Healthcare (MRGE), based in Milwaukee, WI develops

 healthcare information software solutions to create improved